-They say that the best way to really learn about a place is to live like the locals do.
-And that’s exactly what my girlfriends and I did last weekend.
-Thanks to our hosts at I Pascoli di Amaltea, we had the unique opportunity to experience what is like living in this beautiful part of Piedmont surrounded by an uncontaminated landscape of steeped terraced vineyards, hazelnut groves and… lots of sheep and goats!
+They say that the best way to really learn about a place is to live like the locals do and that’s exactly what my girlfriends and I did last weekend.
+Thanks to our hosts at Pascoli di Amaltea, we had the unique opportunity to experience what is like living in this beautiful part of Piedmont surrounded by an uncontaminated landscape of steeped terraced vineyards, hazelnut groves and lots of sheep and goats!

 Alta Langa is one of the most scenic parts of Piedmont.
 It’s a strip of hilly land at the border with Liguria that includes the provinces of Cuneo, Asti and Alessandria.

-The altitude is pretty high here, ranging from 700 to about 900 meters above sea level, making Alta Langa a great option for those looking to escape the summer heat.
-Not to mention that every corner you turn brings phenomenal views.
+The altitude is pretty high here, ranging from 700 to about 900 meters above sea level.
+This makes Alta Langa a great option for those looking to escape the summer heat, not to mention you get phenomenal views at every corner.

 Despite being far from the glamour of Barolo (which is pretty close, by the way), the villages of Alta Langa are full of character and rustic charm, with a fantastic combination of picturesque cobbled streets, old-style trattorie and slow rhythms of life.

-This is also the land of dairy farms, where a variety of excellent cheeses are still produced using traditional methods; many have become slow food presidia and have been awarded the ‘DOP’ label (Denominazione di Origine Protetta, literally Protected Designation of Origin).
+This is also the land of dairy farms, where a variety of excellent cheeses are still produced using traditional methods; many have become slow food presidia and have been awarded the Protected Designation of Origin mark.

-The farm has two comfortably furnished rooms with en-suite bathrooms (don’t expect high comfort standards nor luxury details though, this is a truly authentic working farm).
-Our room was called ‘Il Granaio’ (the granary), right next to the stable, and in the morning we were greeted by the bleating of the sheep, while the couple’s adorable dogs waited for us at out doorstep!
+The farm has two comfortably furnished rooms with en-suite bathrooms (don’t expect luxury though, this is a truly authentic working farm).
+Our room was called ‘Il Granaio’ (the granary), it was right next to the stable, and in the morning we were greeted by the bleating of the sheep, while the couple’s adorable dogs waited for us at out doorstep!